Kubide/kubide-sass-architecture-and-styleguide/README.md

 We are right now 4 Front-End developers and our Front-end Lead (so we thought is time to make an architecture to make our work easier).

-Same as Sass-Guideline and CSS-Guideline we would use the following.
+Same as Sass-Guidelines and CSS-Guidelines we would use the following.

 ```sass
 // Yep